rikardwissing/raspberry-pi-xmy-full-node/README.md

 #### Automatic install

 1. Run `wget -qO- https://github.com/rikardwissing/raspberry-pi-xmy-full-node/archive/refs/heads/main.tar.gz | tar xzfv -`
-2. Then run `raspberry-pi-xmy-full-node-main/auto-install`
+2. Then run `sudo raspberry-pi-xmy-full-node-main/auto-install`

-If you have an ARM6 device (like the Pi Zero or Pi 1) you need to run `raspberry-pi-xmy-full-node-main/run-detached auto-install-arm6` (it will compile myriadcoin from source).
+If you have an ARM6 device (like the Pi Zero or Pi 1) you need to run `sudo raspberry-pi-xmy-full-node-main/run-detached auto-install-arm6` (it will compile myriadcoin from source).
 It will run in a detached screen, so to see progress you need to run `screen -r` (detach from screen with Ctrl+A d)

-If you are installing on a low memory device, you might need to use `raspberry-pi-xmy-full-node-main/install-service 10888 "-blocksonly -maxmempool=100 -dbcache=20 -maxorphantx=10 -maxsigcachesize=4 -maxconnections=4 -rpcthreads=1"` after installation.
+If you are installing on a low memory device, you might need to use `sudo raspberry-pi-xmy-full-node-main/install-service 10888 "-blocksonly -maxmempool=100 -dbcache=20 -maxorphantx=10 -maxsigcachesize=4 -maxconnections=4 -rpcthreads=1"` after installation.

 #### Manual install